Share This Guide, Choose Your Platform!

 The VAT Flat Rate Scheme

 If your business is registered for VAT and uses the VAT Flat Rate Scheme, it cannot reclaim the VAT incurred on everyday business expenses.
 However, if you buy certain assets, such as company equipment, it can reclaim the input VAT.
 Important to note this is on the basis that the total cost (including VAT) is at least £2,000.
-Equipment will include computers, laptops, and other electronic devices.
+Therefore, you can claim VAT on laptops and also claim VAT on computer equipment.
+The types of equipment will include computers, laptops, and other electronic devices.

 The above does not mean that you need to spend £2,000 or more on one piece of kit.
-You can buy a computer and other equipment at the same time.
+You can buy a laptop for business use and other equipment at the same time.
 Notably, this can include a printer, a scanner, extra monitors, extra memory, speakers, etc. Therefore, if the combined cost comes to at least £2,000, you can claim the VAT amount.

 The Normal / Standard Scheme